Orbit evolution in growing stellar bars: Bar-supporting orbits at the vertical ILR region: Model A: A low mass bar

-\paragraph{Evolution of ICs of POs in the TD model:} \begin{enumerate} \item The evolution of x1: The first PO to be investigated is x1, on the equatorial plane of the galaxy.
+In the first TD model, the quantity $GM_B$ increases from 0.05 to 0.2, i.e. it quadruples within 5~Gyr.
+At the same time, $GM_D$ decreases so that the masses of the three components at each time step continue to satisfy the condition $G(M_{D}+M_{S}+M_{B})=1$.
+The initial energy in all examined cases for model A, is \ej=$-0.295$, as it was in the TI case, discussed in Section~\ref{mA_autoc}. \paragraph{Evolution of ICs of POs in the TD model:} \begin{enumerate} \item The evolution of x1: The first PO to be investigated is x1, on the equatorial plane of the galaxy.
 The x1 family is considered as the most important one in bar galaxy models.
 The x1 representative in Fig.~\ref{mA_soses} has ICs $(0.212...,0,0,0)$.
 Its morphological evolution is given in Fig.~\ref{mA_x1_fast}.
 In Fig.~\ref{mA_x1_fast}a we give it within the time interval 0-3.75~Gyr, while in Fig.~\ref{mA_x1_fast}b in the period $t$=3.75-5~Gyr.
 For this orbit, the corresponding GALI$_2$ index is presented in Fig.~\ref{mA_x1_fast}c.
 Remarkably, the shape of x1 persists for more than 3.75~Gyr (Fig.~\ref{mA_x1_fast}a and initial phase in Fig.~\ref{mA_x1_fast}b) and then it turns to a shape reminiscent of a bifurcation of x1 at the radial 3:1 resonance.
 As we know, the planar POs bifurcated at the radial 3:1 resonance are introduced in the system in pairs.
 The one with a morphology reminiscent of the one during the late stage evolution of the orbit in Fig.~\ref{mA_x1_fast}b has two representatives, symmetric with respect to the y-axis \citep[see e.g.][]{spa02a}.
 Thus, the presence of its both representatives in the $t$=3.75-5~Gyr time interval would support locally boxy isodensities.
 The evolution of the GALI$_2$ index (Fig.~\ref{mA_x1_fast}c) shows that the orbit we examine practically retains its regular nature during its 5~Gyr evolution despite its morphological change.
 We note, that GALI$_2$ does not register the orbit as chaotic when its morphological transformation occurs at $t\gtrapprox$3.75, since the orbit before and after that time remains regular.
 An indication of this transition between different regular behaviours, is the rather abrupt change of the inclination of GALI$_2$ at $t\approx$3.8.
 If for larger times, we consider the trace of the orbit on the Poincar\'{e} surfaces of section in the corresponding TI, i.e. in the shadow, models, we find that they are located on islands of stable 3:1 POs.

 \item The evolution of x1v1: We evolved the ICs $(0.212...,0.253...,0,0)$ of the x1v1 PO of the autonomous case, which for \ej=$-0.295$ is $\Delta$.
 Now, the exact shape of the orbit varies from the beginning of the integration.
 Nevertheless, as we can observe in Fig.~\ref{mA_x1v1_fast}, it retains some degree of regularity in its morphological evolution as it shows a clear bar-supporting character, both in its face-on and edge-on views, especially at the initial stages of its evolution.
 There is a gradual change of its relative dimensions by increasing its extent along the minor axis, something that becomes conspicuous in the last integration period ($3.75<t\leq5$~Gyr) where the orbit is chaotic as the evolution of GALI$_2$ (Fig.~\ref{mA_x1v1_fast}d) indicates.
 Note that the orbit has an initial quasi-regular behaviour for $t \lessapprox 1.4$, as its GALI$_2$ did not reach the threshold $\log_{10}\mbox{GALI}_2 \leq 10^{-8}$, which is followed by a chaotic epoch.